FernanOrtega/AIWorkshop20/Labs/Lab01_CognitiveServices/Lab01CognitiveServices.md

-# Lab 01: Ready for Machine Learning
+# Lab 01: Ready for Machine Learning with Cognitive Services

 ### Contents